View the DEADLINE DRAMA catalogue here.

 Elfan makes professionalism a priority in his line, but sometimes this contrasts with the dynamics of art industries in Indonesia.
 As something that happens more often than not, the underappreciation among clients is one of the most problematic attitudes when it comes to this profession, that’s where the term of “Deadline Drama” stemmed from.
 Their sentiment forced Elfan to develop approaches to appreciate his own work.

+Through this exhibition, Elfan hopes that the audience will see more of his personal identity and character, which is an integral part of his profession.
 From this perspective, Elfan invites every audience member who attends ‘Deadline Drama’ to comprehend him deeper, as an individual and also as an illustrator.